About the Company

 Downtown Traverse City Store

 The store opened at 157 East Front Street in Traverse City Michigan in October 1 2014.
-There wasn't a long term plan to do so before opening the store, so there was a lot of work to do making clothes to fill the space!
+Renting a retail space was rather unexpected, so it was a whirlwind to prepare the space, and there was a lot of work to do making clothes to fill the racks.
 It is so much fun to have a whole store, and a team to work with.
 We love having a reliable place to play dress up.
 Rain or shine, the store is warm and dry!

 Like our story?
 It's not over yet.
-Follow us on Instagram, Facebook, and sign up for our newsletter to stay in the loop.
+Follow us on Instagram, Facebook, to stay in the loop.